Digimon Adventure S01E29

 I got ten Digidollars on the eighth DigiDestined being that little girl Tai made cry by asking her if she was real in episode 21!

 Anyway, this was an interesting episode!
 It was edited after airing, or very late into production, to remove references to a possible terrorist attack, leaving dub-only viewers without a fair amount of the episode’s context.
 While two of the major edits are smooth, that awkward pause is something special!
-Not quite as good as that Bakemon coming in with, “dyevhevhehevhewehvhe” and then talking completely normally a second later, but definitely a moment to treasure.
-The episode’s script, again, delivers the important information of the story along with some quality jokes!
-I give it a B+!
+The script, again, delivers the important information of the story in both the edited and unedited versions.

 The original dub episode is available on Hulu.